|

 checked with some recovered blocks of assembled stones that completely

 match the above metric data.
+Other checks have been

 performed directly in the 3d graphic model of the archivolt carried out in